pyxem/kikuchipy/doc/change_scan_pattern_size.rst

 Binning
 =======

-A new signal with patterns binned e.g. by 2 can be obtained using the :meth:`~kikuchipy.signals.ebsd.EBSD.rebin` method provided by HyperSpy, explained further in `their user guide
+A new EBSD scan with patterns binned e.g. by 2 can be obtained using the :meth:`~kikuchipy.signals.ebsd.EBSD.rebin` method provided by HyperSpy, explained further in `their user guide
 <http://hyperspy.org/hyperspy-doc/current/user_guide/tools.html#rebinning>`_, by